pseudonym117/Riot-Watcher/README.md

-# RiotWatcher v1.0
+# RiotWatcher v1.0.1a
 RiotWatcher is a thin wrapper on top of the [Riot Games API for League of Legends][1].
 All public methods as of the update on 2/4/2014 are supported in full.
 All game constants are also included in variable declarations.
-No request limiting or anything of the sort is included in this package (I'm working on that, but its not exactly a trivial problem).
+Request limit monitoring is experimentally in this branch.
+Currently does not prevent more requests, just can alert you before they are sent, if you ask.

 ## To Start...
 RiotWatcher uses the Requests Python package.
 To install: